A Step-by-Step Guide to DIY Plumbing: Fixing Frequent Issues at Home

 Is DIY plumbing safe?

-It is recommended to contact a professional plumber to address plumbing issues that require specialist equipment and experience.
+You should call a professional plumber for significant plumbing issues that require special equipment and experience.